Golden Triangle of Jakarta

-The Golden Triangle of Jakarta (Segitiga Emas Jakarta), also referred to as the Medan Merdeka–Thamrin–Sudirman Axis (Poros Medan Merdeka–Thamrin–Sudirman) or the Sudirman–Thamrin–Kuningan Axis (Poros Sudirman–Thamrin–Kuningan), is a roughly triangular area in the center of Jakarta, Indonesia, extending from Central Jakarta to South Jakarta.
+The Golden Triangle of Jakarta (Segitiga Emas Jakarta), also referred to as the Medan Merdeka–Thamrin–Sudirman Axis (Poros Medan Merdeka–Thamrin–Sudirman) or the Sudirman–Thamrin–Kuningan Axis (Poros Sudirman–Thamrin–Kuningan) and Jakarta CBD, is a roughly triangular area in the center of Jakarta, Indonesia, extending from Central Jakarta to South Jakarta.
 Most of the city's tallest skyscrapers, office buildings and foreign embassies are located in the area.
 It is the main CBD of Jakarta.

 The area is bordered by Jalan M.H.
 Thamrin-Jalan Jenderal Sudirman (north-southwest), Jalan H.R.
 Rasuna Said (north-southeast), and Jalan Jenderal Gatot Subroto (east-west).
 There are many other roads bisecting the area.
 The Golden Triangle's commercial areas include SCBD (45 hectares), Mega Kuningan (54 hectares), Rasuna Epicentrum (53.6 hectares) and Kuningan Persada (17 hectares).
 The Golden Triangle is one of the fastest-evolving CBDs in the Asia-Pacific region.